 Another thing that you should be prepared for is begging along the beachside.
 Some of these people will do anything they can for money because they are so desperate including maiming their children so that people are more likely to give them money.
 While it is awful to see, giving money to the children is only making the problem worse.
 We had a man walk past us and drop a baby that was only about three months old on the ground right in front of us so that he could get our attention.
 We cleaned the baby up and while he was too young to eat a mashed banana, he drank water straight from our water bottle.
 We offered the man food instead of money which he didn’t want so he left hoping another group of tourists would be more lucrative.

 Sihanoukville also has a very dark side that may not be so apparent in the touristy areas.
 This beautiful beach town is also a hub for child prostitution.
 Luckily I was not exposed to any of this on my trip however, I have friends who saw young girls in clubs in both Sihanoukville and Phnom Penh and they were powerless to stop it.
 Just a word of warning that parts of this country can be very confronting and upsetting making it apparent that Cambodia still has a long way to go.
-I will talk a bit more about this in my coming post on the history and current state of this recovering nation.

 Just as every rose has its thorn, while confronting and sometimes very upsetting, Cambodia is a nation full of culture, history, beautiful landscapes and friendly people.
 It provided me with one the most eye opening and life changing experiences of my life and I would recommend that everyone should go and see it for themselves.
 If you are thinking of going or have any questions or comments please reach out to me.
 I could talk about this country for days!